tomlupo/onenote-mcp/README.md

 1. John to complete API documentation by Friday
 2. Sarah to schedule design review meeting
 3. Team to finalize Q3 roadmap by end of month

+User: Summarize content of all my OneNote pages
+AI: (runs get-all-page-contents.js) Here's a summary of all your pages:
+- Questions: Contains strategic business questions about competitor analysis
+- 2025-04-12: Discussion about monetization strategy for bank transfers
+- Role Specification: Details about the Chief Payments Officer position ...

+User: I want to read through all my OneNote pages so I can ask questions about them
+AI: (runs read-all-pages.js) I've retrieved the full content of all your pages in a readable format.
+Now you can ask me specific questions about any of the content.
 ```

 ## Advanced: Direct Script Usage